ruoyann/tp/docs/DeveloperGuide.md

 `LogCommand.java` is responsible for changing the `StudiedHours` field in a given `StudySpot` (given by its `Name`).
 It has 3 different ways of doing so:
-- By default, it appends the given input value to the current value.
+- By default, it adds the given input value to the current value.
-    - E.g. If the current StudiedHours is 4, and I log 3 more hours, it adds 4 and 3 together to give 7 hours.
+    - E.g. If the current StudiedHours is 4, and the user logs 3 more hours, it adds 4 and 3 together to give 7 hours.
 - By using the `-o` flag in the input, it **overrides** the original value and replaces it with the given value.
-    - E.g. If the current StudiedHours is 4, and I log 3 with the `-o` flag, it will override the existing 4 and replace it with 3.
+    - E.g. If the current StudiedHours is 4, and the user logs 3 with the `-o` flag, it will override the existing 4 and replace it with 3.
 - By using the `-r` flag in the input, it **resets** the original value to 0.
-    - E.g. If the current StudiedHours is 4, and I log with the `-r` flag, the value will be reset to 0.
+    - E.g. If the current StudiedHours is 4, and the user logs with the `-r` flag, the value will be reset to 0.

 Given below is an example usage scenario and how the Log feature behaves at each step:

-1. The user launches the application for the first time.
-The program loads with default `StudySpots`.
+1. The user launches the application.
+The program loads with the given `StudySpots`.

 ![PartialStudyTrackerDiagram](images/PartialStudyTracker.png)